hadley/adv-r/Functionals.md

 exps(x, 0.5)
 ```

 We can't eliminate the for loop because none of the functionals we've seen allow the output at position `i` to depend on the input  and output at position `i - 1`.

-However, if we encountered this pattern a lot, we could create our own function.
+If we encountered this pattern a lot, we could create our own function.
 I've called it `lbapply()`, where `lb` is short for lookback.

 ```R
 lbapply <- function(x, f, init = x[1], ...) {